Mexican President-Elect Claudia Sheinbaum (center) with cabinet picks. (AP)

 She previously held a number of academic roles, including director of the Faculty of Sciences at UNAM, Sheinbaum’s alma mater.

-Julio Berdegué Sacristán, Secretary of Agriculture and Rural Development
+Julio Berdegué Sacristán, Agriculture and Rural Development

 Image